Presenting work according to standards

 2.12 FRAUD AND PLAGIARISM

-Video clip: citing your sources to avoid plagiarism
+Video clip: citing your sources to avoid plagiarism (french only)

 Indicate your sources with the APA (American Psychological Association) method

-Summary tableto make quotations and paraphrases
+Summary (french only) table to make quotations and paraphrases.

 Indicate your sources with the traditional method